 Group temporary and self-employment gigs together

-When someone is unemployed for an extended period, temporary jobs and contract labor are a common way to make ends meet.
+Some people take on temp jobs and contract work to make ends meet after a layoff.
 Others simply prefer the “gig economy” so they can have the flexibility to pursue other interests.
 This type of employment history can look a little awkward on a resume, however, especially if you have a handful of temporary jobs at one time.

 If you were a contractor, or if you did these jobs on contract, you may be able to qualify all of this time as being self-employed.
 Doing this will give you one steady explanation of that timeframe (and look a whole lot better on your resume).